compodoc/website/src/docs/tips-and-tricks.md

 Just use a normal code block in your markdown with correct language : [Github help](https://help.github.com/articles/creating-and-highlighting-code-blocks/)

-The integrated languages are : __json, bash, javascript, markdown, html, typescript__
+The integrated languages are : __json, bash, javascript, markdown, html, scss, typescript__

 # Excluding files